Pithikos/python-websocket-server/README.md

     pip install websocket-server

-For further details check the [*server.py*](https://github.com/Pithikos/python-websocket-server/blob/master/server.py) example code and the [API](https://github.com/Pithikos/python-websocket-server#api).
+For coding details have a look at the [*server.py*](https://github.com/Pithikos/python-websocket-server/blob/master/server.py) example and the [API](https://github.com/Pithikos/python-websocket-server#api).

 API